Richie97/C7-Z06-DSC-Tunes/README.md

 [ZR-1newshockCaltables-11-27-2019.pdts](C7-Corvette/ZR-1newshockCaltables-11-27-2019.pdts) -- ZR1 Specific File I found on [CorvetteForum](https://corvetteforum.com).
 Never trust random things on the internet.
 I have not used this, and it might be set for Tractive shocks.

 [stock_dsc.pdts](C7-Corvette/stock_dsc.pdts) -- Stock tune my DSC v4 arrived with.
-Very different from above base tune.
+Very different from the base tune DSC sent me.
+It was very soft.